See our guidance and policies for flexible ways of working at MIT.

 In May 2020 President Reif charged Task Force 2021 and Beyond with exploring "how MIT might invent a thriving new future" in a post-Covid world.
 The task force’s Administrative Workstream focused on MIT's administrative functions and their implications as MIT plans for the future.

-Work Succeeding is creating guidance and tools for how we can work together in the future and policies to support teams as we discover how to operate in our new world.
-Through an iterative process, we will learn together — leveraging lessons learned from the past year to design a strategy for the future.
+Work Succeeding provides guidance and tools for how we can work together and policies to support teams as we discover how to operate in our new world.
+Through an iterative process, we will learn together — leveraging lessons learned to design a strategy for the future.

 Work Succeeding Teams